teo-tsirpanis/Farkle/designs/7.0/parser-api.md

     // Returns whether the parser has a defect that will cause it
     // to always fail regardless of the input.
 You can retrieve
+    // information about the failure by parsing an empty string.
+    // If a grammar has a defective DFA but a valid LR(1) table,
-    // information about the failure by parsing an empty string. public abstract bool IsFailing { get; }
+    // it is possible to fix the parser by changing its tokenizer. public abstract bool IsFailing { get; }

     public abstract Grammar GetGrammar();